 A P3 approach is fast becoming an attractive option for public and private colleges and universities alike.
 And not just for small projects but for large, complex developments at colleges and universities across the country.
 Based on what we’re hearing from our clients, including our experience supporting P3 teams at University of Massachusetts, Boston and Northeastern University, the P3 trend will continue to spike upward.

 If you’re competing in the facilities arms race most campuses are participating in, or looking to tackle a large, complex development project for another reason, P3 may be an approach for you to consider.
 And if you do consider a P3 approach for a campus development project in the future, be prepared for the fundamental mind shift that will be required, as well as an in-depth analysis of your long-term goals, potential risks, and development partners.

+Learn more about P3 developments in the blog post, "Momentum for P3 developments on college campuses continues to build."
 To talk about P3 trends or how Haley & Aldrich can support your P3 development, contact Liz Fennessy.